passerby555/cowriehoneypot/README.md

 # identifying cowrie honeypot
-I've encountered lots of cowrie honeypot in the wild Having setup a cowrie myself, I'm able to identify them quickly.
+I've encountered lots of cowrie honeypot in the wild.
+Having setup a cowrie myself, I'm able to identify them quickly.

 Below are some of the very obvious signs you are hitting cowrie honeypot